Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:21 But there's also a couple other articles that are cool.
 There's a Python 3.6 is packed with goodness article from Sirdar Yigalap.
 No, I got that one wrong.
 That's on InfoWorld.
 But it's a a list of things that he thinks is cool in three six, including a sink await and use the use the use of that more the the improvements of memory and speed.
 And I I'm really excited about that.
 And some something that I didn't know about is some of the improved API support so that tracers and debuggers and stuff can hook into Python easier.

 02:57 Yeah, it's definitely packed with goodness.
-I think that's that's great.
+I think that's great.
 Another article that you pointed out was adopt Python 3.
 I really like that one as well and I'll let you go to some of the stats and say the name as well, the author.
 Yeah so this is on Medium and I'm gonna try this one because it's a cool name Dibya Chakravarti.
 I don't know, cool name but yeah so there this other adopt Python 3 article talked I thought it was interesting so there's a I have heard of a couple of sites called the wall of superpowers and Python 3 readiness that are two pages that list most popular Python packages and how much of them are Python 3 ready and the numbers are higher than I expected actually 187 out of 200 on one of them and 341 out of 360 on the other and I think this is important because a lot of people tried to switch to Python 3 a long time ago and one of their favorite packages wasn't supported but it probably is now so check those out and then this person also wrote up an IPython notebook and had some statistics to pull out not just the most popular but everything he pulled everything on PyPy that was listed as stable and had at least one release in 2016.
 That was 6000 packages of those.
 So there must be a lot of like packages on PyPy that are not our PyPI that are not updated very often.
 But I really like it when the statistics do some basic filtering, like, nobody cares whether that package that almost no one's using hasn't been updated for 10 years supports Python two or Python three.

 04:49 Yeah, but of the what he calls stable and active, it was interesting, there's 14% of those don't even cover Python 2, they're Python 3 only packages.